 What to do if you think you will be homeless

 Under the Homeless Reduction Act 2017 every local authority is required to advise all people threatened with homelessness within 56 days, whether you are single or a family.
-It is important to contact us as soon as possible if you think you are going to be homeless.
 There is a Duty to Refer within this Act.

 This will help us to prevent you from becoming homeless and enable you to take up any housing options that may be offered.
 See the 'Losing your home' leaflet.

 If you have rent or mortgage arrears, issues around repairs or any other housing problem, we will try to help you.
 This leaflet has more advice.